lgo-perla.gif (5745 bytes)

 1. La Perla homeowners should be aware that upon completion of any unit changes or modifications, the City of Coronado must provide final approval.
 Failure to attain final inspection approval by the city will cause all permits to become invalid and may create potential liability to the homeowner.

-WINDOW and BALCONY CONFIGURATION REQUIREMENTS
+WINDOW and BALCONY CONFIGURATUION REQUIREMENTS

-1. La Perla Board of Directors retains the right to review and approve or disapprove individual requests to alter the windows and/or balconies of the building.
+1. La Perla Board of Directors retains the right to review and approve or disapprove individual requests to alter the and/or balconies of the building.

 1. Full-height, fixed panel windows will not be permitted under any circumstance, unless they are located behind a pre-existing balcony railing.